Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Shapley-PC

+where $w_\condSet^n=\frac{\lvert \condSet\lvert!(n-\lvert \condSet\lvert-1)!}{n!}$ is the weighting factor from Eq.~\ref{eq:shapley}.
+Note that this formulation is not guaranteed to respect some properties satisfied by Shapley values in general ~\citep{shapley1953value}, in particular the efficiency and symmetry axiom, but is guaranteed to satisfy other such properties, specifically the null player corollary, since it does not depend on the weighting.
+Although desirable in general, these properties are not fundamental in the context of this work as they are not conducive to identifying colliders (see Lemma~\ref{th:shap_sign}).

-where $w_\condSet^n$ is the same weighting as in Eq.~\ref{eq:shapley} where $n$ is the number of variables $X$ in $\mathbf{N}$.
-Applying Eq.~\ref{eq:SIV}, we recover the marginal contribution $\phi_I(X_j, \{X_i,X_k\})$ of a candidate collider $X_j$ to the observed significance level of the independence test between the other two variables $X_i, X_k$ of the UT, when it enters the conditioning set \condSet{}, regardless of the order in which it enters.
-Following \citep{ramsey2016improving, hung97pvalue}, the higher the $p$-value, the higher the likelihood of independence.
-The lower $\phi_I(X_j, \{X_i,X_k\})$, the lower is the contribution of variable $X_j$ to the independence of the common parents $X_i, X_k$, hence the maximum likelihood of it being a collider.
-This is our decision rule: we declare colliders the variables with the lowest $\phi_I$ among the nodes adjacent to $X_i, X_k$.
+Applying Eq.~\ref{eq:SIV}, we recover the marginal contribution $\phi_I(X_j, \{X_i,X_k\})$ of a candidate collider $X_j$ to the $p$-value of the independence test between the other two variables $X_i, X_k$ in the UT, when it enters the conditioning set \condSet{}, regardless of the order in which it enters.
+Following~\citep{hung97pvalue,ramsey2016improving,raghu_comparison_2018}, the higher the $p$-value, the higher the likelihood of independence.
+Thus, the lower $\phi_I(X_j, \{X_i,X_k\})$, the lower is the contribution of variable $X_j$ to the independence of the common parents $X_i, X_k$, hence the maximum likelihood of it being a collider.
+This leads to our \emph{decision rule}: \begin{quote} for any UT $X_i-X_j-X_k$, we declare $X_j$ a collider if it has negative SIV $\phi_I$. \end{quote}